RhysTyler112/Back-End-Development-Project/README.md

 - Changes are saved and updated in real-time.

 ## Visitor Goals
-As a gym member I can view a schedule of all available classes so that decide which class to attend.
+As a gym member I can view a schedule of all available classes so that I can decide which class to attend.
 - A page displaying the class name, date, time, duration
 - Classes are listed in chronological order.
 <br><br>

-As a visitor I can create an account so that book and manage classes.
+As a visitor I can create an account so that I can book and manage classes.
 - A "Sign Up" page with a registration form
 - A "Sign Up" page with a registration form
 <br><br>